ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-9-this.rst

    <a href="http://www.pythontutor.com/visualize.html#code=%20public%20class%20Person%20%0A%20%20%7B%0A%20%20%20%20%20//%20instance%20variables%20%0A%20%20%20%20%20private%20String%20name%3B%0A%20%20%20%20%20private%20String%20email%3B%0A%20%20%20%20%20private%20String%20phoneNumber%3B%0A%20%20%20%20%20%0A%20%20%20%20%20//%20constructor%0A%20%20%20%20%20public%20Person%28String%20theName%29%0A%20%20%20%20%20%7B%0A%20%20%20%20%20%20%20%20this.name%20%3D%20theName%3B%0A%20%20%20%20%20%7D%0A%20%20%20%20%20%0A%20%20%20%20%20//%20accessor%20methods%20-%20getters%20%0A%20%20%20%20%20public%20String%20getName%28%29%20%7B%20return%20this.name%3B%7D%0A%20%20%20%20%20public%20String%20getEmail%28%29%20%7B%20return%20this.email%3B%7D%0A%20%20%20%20%20public%20String%20getPhoneNumber%28%29%20%7B%20return%20this.phoneNumber%3B%7D%0A%20%20%20%20%20%0A%20%20%20%20%20//%20mutatoor%20methods%20-%20setters%0A%20%20%20%20%20public%20void%20setName%28String%20theName%29%20%7B%20this.name%20%3D%20theName%3B%7D%0A%20%20%20%20%20public%20void%20setEmail%28String%20theEmail%29%20%7Bthis.email%20%3D%20theEmail%3B%7D%0A%20%20%20%20%20public%20void%20setPhoneNumber%28String%20thePhoneNumber%29%20%7B%20this.phoneNumber%20%3D%20thePhoneNumber%3B%7D%0A%20%20%20%20%20public%20String%20toString%28%29%0A%20%20%20%20%20%7B%0A%20%20%20%20%20%20%20%20return%20this.name%20%2B%20%22%20%22%20%2B%20this.email%20%2B%20%22%20%22%20%2B%20this.phoneNumber%3B%0A%20%20%20%20%20%7D%0A%20%20%20%20%20%0A%20%20%20%20%20//%20main%20method%20for%20testing%0A%20%20%20%20%20public%20static%20void%20main%28String%5B%5D%20args%29%0A%20%20%20%20%20%7B%0A%20%20%20%20%20%20%20%20Person%20p1%20%3D%20new%20Person%28%22Sana%22%29%3B%0A%20%20%20%20%20%20%20%20System.out.println%28p1%29%3B%0A%20%20%20%20%20%20%20%20Person%20p2%20%3D%20new%20Person%28%22Jean%22%29%3B%0A%20%20%20%20%20%20%20%20p2.setEmail%28%22jean%40gmail.com%22%29%3B%0A%20%20%20%20%20%20%20%20p2.setPhoneNumber%28%22404%20899-9955%22%29%3B%0A%20%20%20%20%20%20%20%20System.out.println%28p2%29%3B%0A%20%20%20%20%20%7D%0A%20%20%7D%0A%20%20&cumulative=false&curInstr=25&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=java&rawInputLstJSON=%5B%5D&textReferences=false&curInstr=0" target="_blank"  style="text-decoration:underline">Java visualizer</a>

 For example, in the following Class Person, when we create an object p1 and call the constructor or p1.setEmail(), the word "this" refers to p1.
 And when we make the same method calls with object p2, "this" refers to p2.
-Run the code below and also check it out in the |Java visualizer| which shows how this refers to different objects when the code is run.
+Run the code below and also check it out in the |Java visualizer| with the Code Lens button which shows how this refers to different objects when the code is run.

 .. activecode:: PersonClassThis
   :language: java
+  :autograde: unittest

   Observe the use of the keyword this in the code below.
+Click on the CodeLens button and then forward to see the memory in action.
   ~~~~
   public class Person
   {